How to Travel by Train with Your Bike in Italy

 DISCOVER:

-Today, thanks to a rail service increasingly attentive to cyclists’ needs, bringing your bike onboard is now a bit easier.
+Today, thanks to a rail service increasingly attentive to cyclists’ needs, bringing your bike onboard is a bit easier.
 From regional routes to international connections and long-distance trains, the Italian network is beginning to adapt to the pace and itineraries of those who choose integrated mobility.
 Let’s take a look at the available options.

 Locomotore_IC Intercity Trenitalia